 The layers of the stack need to communicate with one another electronically.
 They need some vertical wires – along the outside of the stack, or through the whole stack, or just between pairs of layers; a few big fat wires or a vast forest of tiny wires; one way or another, the circuits need to pass signals up and down.
 You can build wires into each layer before stacking, or drill holes for them after stacking; you can make them out of copper, aluminum, tungsten, polysilicon – any material that conducts electricity.

 This is the really tricky part.
 One bad circuit can ruin the whole stack.
 Because the layers can’t be fully tested until they’re in a package, there is no way to know ahead of time whether all of them are good.
 The more layers in each stack, the higher the odds of having a bad one in there.
 Throwing out a lot of bad chips is expensive!
 If only a few chips make it through testing, they’re going to be awfully expensive chips.
 Solving this problem is obviously a high priority.

-Tezzaron stacks complete wafers, before they are cut into individual dies.
+Tezzaron stacks complete wafers, before they are cut into individual die.
 That’s wafer-level stacking.
 We don’t even probe-test the wafers first.
-It is only after all the wafers are stacked and diced that we do any testing.
+It is only after all the wafers are stacked that we do any testing.
 And we agree, if our chips were designed in a conventional way, almost none of them would be any good.
 But our 3D stacked chips are not conventional.
 We have a few little tricks.

 First of all, we stack the wafers without any adhesives.
-We use the silicon itself for the bond and miniscule bits of melted copper for electrical connections.
+We use the silicon itself for the bond and minuscule bits of melted copper for electrical connections.
 That’s called hybrid bonding.
 The bond is actually stronger than the silicon itself – you can’t break the bond without breaking the wafers – and the connection is very, very thin.